EB-2 NIW: National Interest Waiver

 To qualify, you must have an advanced degree(master's or higher) or demonstrate exceptional ability, and you must show that your work is in the national interest of the United States.
 USCIS evaluates NIW petitions under the three-prong framework established in Matter of Dhanasar, 26 I&N Dec.
 884 (AAO 2016).

-The EB-2 NIW is widely considered the most accessible self-petition pathway for international graduate students.
-You do not need an employer sponsor.
-You do not need to be at the very top of your field.
-You need an advanced degree, a compelling narrative about why your work matters nationally, and evidence that you are well positioned to advance that work.
+For many international graduate students, EB-2 NIW is the only self-petition pathway to a green card short of EB-1A's extraordinary-ability standard.
+You do not need an employer sponsor, and you do not need to be at the very top of your field the way EB-1A requires.
+You do need (a) an advanced degree (or exceptional ability under 8 CFR 204.5(k)), (b) a compelling narrative about why your work matters nationally, and (c) concrete evidence that you are well positioned to advance that work — Prong 2 still requires documented prior success (citations, grants, adopted methods, specialized expertise), not merely an advanced degree.
+USCIS's January 2025 update specifically warned that “vague predictions or unsupported endorsements carry little weight.”

 January 2025 Policy Update: USCIS published its most detailed NIW guidance in nearly a decade, clarifying how officers apply the Dhanasar test in practice.
 The update addresses how exceptional ability must relate to the proposed endeavor and how threshold EB-2 eligibility is evaluated in self-petitioned NIW cases.
 This guidance applies to all petitions pending on or filed after January 15, 2025.